 The expert will usually be appointed by the court upon request of a party that intends to prove the adequacy of an alleged fact.
 Alternatively, an expert may also be appointed ex officio by the court.
 The expert is chosen and instructed by the court, but the parties have the right to comment in advance on the person that shall be appointed as expert and on the questions that shall be submitted to such expert.

-The court appointed expert has to be independent and impartial (the same grounds for recusal that apply to judges and judicial officers also apply to court-appointed experts).
-He is obliged to render a truthful, complete, clearly formulated and adequately reasoned expert opinion within the time limit set by the court.
+The same grounds for recusal that apply to judges and judicial officers also apply to court-appointed experts.
 The court will advise the expert that the submission of a false opinion and the violation of official secrecy by the expert are punishable criminal offenses.